Orlando/Melbourne: (407) 930-6679

 A native of South Florida, Dr. Correa obtained her veterinary degree at the University of Florida in 1996, and continued her training with a one-year internship in small animal medicine and surgery at The Animal Medical Center (AMC) in New York.
 She began her oncology residency at the AMC and completed it through Louisiana State University, staying on an additional year as a Clinical Instructor in Oncology while becoming board-certified.

-Dr. Correa shares her home with her husband, Tony, her three children, a goldendoodle named Bear, and two cats, Simba and Dice.
+Dr. Correa shares her home with her husband, Tony, her three children, a goldendoodle named Bear, a Golden Retriever named Morgan, and a bearded dragon.
 Dr. Correa grew up in Fort Lauderdale and loves being back home surrounded by the ocean and waterways.
 She especially loves snorkeling with her family and friends in the Florida Keys.